rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 }
 ```

-as we can see the selector have istio: ingressgateway, defining that is linked with the istio ingressgateway, and have the host and the port defined also in the route.
+As we can see, the selector has istio: ingressgateway, defining that it is linked with the Istio ingressgateway, and has the host and the port defined also in the route.

 ```
 $ oc get virtualservice -n istio-tutorial customer -o yaml | yq .spec